-In addition, students must submit SAT results with a minimum score of 550 for each component- Reading, Writing, and Mathematics.
+In addition, students must submit SAT results with a minimum score of 570 for Mathematics.
+Minimum scores required for Reading and Writing (combined) will be 610.

 Students whose first language is not English and who meet the standard outlined above, will not be required to provide further proof of English proficiency.